“Simplicity, clarity, singleness: these are the attributes that give our lives power and vividness and joy.” – Richard Halloway

 - That we love spending time with them.
 Our minimalist home has allowed us the opportunity to spend less time purchasing, cleaning, organizing, and sorting things.
 We have gladly replaced that time managing stuff with spending time with them.

 - That we are in control of our stuff… not the other way around.

 Minimalism with children is entirely possible.
 However, it does require a little more effort, a little more thoughtfulness, and a lot more patience.
 As you embark (or continue) on the journey, here are some practical steps to consider:

-- Begin minimalizing your possessions first.
-Minimalize your personal belongings first and your shared family belongings second.
+2. Begin minimizing your possessions first.
+Minimize your personal belongings first and your shared family belongings second.
 It would be unfair to ask your child/teenager to thoroughly adopt the lifestyle until you have done it personally.
 Also remember, you will learn valuable lessons when you remove your personal clutter – valuable lessons that will put you in a better place to help your son or daughter navigate their journey.